horia/defaulter/README.md

 rcctl restart relayd
 ```

-For the promised reward, please note that subsequent TLS modifications only involve `acme-client` and changin the *tls keypair* for relayd.
+For the promised reward, please note that subsequent TLS modifications only involve `acme-client` and changin the *tls keypair* for `relayd`.